Educational projects

 5 min

-JumpSalt is known today as the municipality with the lowest per capita income in Catalonia.
-Also one of the towns with the highest concentration of migrant population: nearly 40% of residents are of foreign nationality.
-But what headlines have overlooked in recent years is that almost half of this town's surface is still orchards and pastures.
-The Monar canal, parallel to the Ter river, marks the border between the built-up Salt and the agricultural zone.
-Few facilities surpass it, except for a large institute built on fertile land.
+JumpSalt is known today for being the municipality with the lowest per capita income in Catalonia.
+Also one of the towns with the highest concentration of migrant population: nearly 40% of its residents are of foreign nationality.
+But what headlines have overlooked in recent years is that almost half of this town's surface area is still orchards and pastures.
+The Monar canal, parallel to the Ter river, marks the border between built-up Salt and the agricultural zone.
+Few facilities surpass it, except for a large high school built on fertile land.
 Located on the border with Girona, surrounded by greenery and with magnificent views of the Mare de Déu del Mont, lies Vallvera.
-A secondary and vocational training center with more than 1,200 students, inaugurated in 2008, which contrasts with its surroundings by being a large gray sheet metal center with a concrete-filled courtyard.
-"In winter it's a refrigerator and in summer an oven, there's no in-between!", laments the director, Ferran Maimir, who started this academic year with a direction very focused on working for the renaturalization of the courtyard, but with a different method: that the students themselves build the shade with their hands.
+A secondary and vocational training center with over 1,200 students inaugurated in 2008, it contrasts with its surroundings as a large gray sheet metal building with a concrete-filled courtyard.
+"In winter it's a refrigerator and in summer an oven, there's no middle ground!" laments the director, Ferran Maimir, who started this course with a direction very focused on working towards the renaturalization of the courtyard, but with a different method: having the students themselves build the shade with their hands.

-Since this winter, students have had a new bench to rest on.
+Since this winter, students have a new bench to rest on.
 It's not like the others: it's made with rammed earth, an ancient construction technique using raw earth.
-And on top of it rises a large pergola of wooden joints covered with reed panels.
-It is the result of the collaboration project woven with Orígens, a workshop school for bioconstruction, which for a whole trimester has driven tailor-made training in response to the center's concerns.
-"This idea was born from collecting student opinions – explains Isabel Mora, science teacher and quality coordinator at Institut Vallvera –.
-There were different complaints, contributions, where the courtyard had a great need for shaded areas and spaces to sit and be calmer during break time.
+And on top of it stands a large pergola of wooden joinery covered with reed panels.
+It's the result of a collaborative project woven with Orígens, a bioconstruction workshop school, which throughout a whole term has driven a tailor-made training in response to the center's concerns.
+"This idea stems from the collection of student opinions –explains Isabel Mora, science teacher and quality coordinator at Institut Vallvera–.
+There were different complaints, contributions, where the courtyard had a great need for shaded areas and spaces to sit and be more relaxed during break time."

-Teamwork at the Vallvera institute in Salt, raising a panel of reeds collected by the students in Pla dels Socs, which will provide shade on one of the patio benches.
+Teamwork at the Vallvera institute in Salt, putting up a panel of reeds collected by students in Pla dels Socs that will provide shade on one of the patio benches.

 Inclusion and sense of belonging

-The pergola, made of wood, has become a perfect metaphor for the team construction process.
-As Joan Pascual, from the Orígens workshop school, explains, the fact of being a "structure with many small elements, but fitted together, has allowed for a bit of tolerance in the margins of error when making cuts, because in the end all the pieces together act as a whole and it is what has made possible a large piece with students who were touching natural tools for the first time".
-The fact of encountering the reality of the workshop and the real pieces is what pleased Hidaya the most, a student of the crafts subject in 4th year of ESO.
-"I thought we would do technology – she explains while building the roof of reed panels –.
-But here we build things with our own hands without computers or notes, helping each other and collaborating."
+The pergola, made of wood, has become a perfect metaphor for the process of team construction.
+As Joan Pascual, from the Orígens workshop school, explains, the fact of being a “structure with many small elements, but fitted together, has allowed for some tolerance in the margins of error when making cuts, because in the end all the pieces together act as a whole and that is what has made it possible to create a large piece with students who were handling natural tools for the first time.”
+The fact of encountering the reality of the workshop and the real pieces is what Hidaya, a student in the crafts subject for 4th year of ESO, liked the most.
+“I thought we would do technology –she explains while building the reed panel roof–.
+But here we build things with our hands without computers or notes, helping each other and collaborating among ourselves.”

 The reality in the classrooms of Institut Vallvera is very diverse.
-They were the first center in the Girona region to offer the basic vocational training cycle, which is done in what would be 3rd and 4th year of ESO and should allow them to obtain their diploma.
-Like all other primary and secondary schools in Salt, it is classified by the Generalitat as having maximum complexity.
-In practical terms, this means that while nine out of ten students in Girona obtain their ESO, at Vallvera this only happens in 60% of cases.
-Difficulties at home are also very often added.
-Tired of seeing students evicted every week, the educational community of the institute is part of the platform Teachers for the Right to Decent Housing, which denounces the educational tragedy of minors who lose their homes.
-"Many of the students are better off here than at home – explains Joan Collet, technology teacher, while thinking about all the other projects that can complement this one –.
+They were the first center in the demarcation of Girona to have the basic vocational training cycle, which is done in what would be 3rd and 4th year of ESO and should allow them to obtain their degree.
+Like the rest of the primary and secondary schools in Salt, it is classified by the Generalitat as having maximum complexity.
+In practical terms, this translates into the fact that, while nine out of ten students from Girona obtain their ESO, at Vallvera this only happens in 60% of cases.
+Difficulties at home are very often added.
+Tired of experiencing student evictions every week, the educational community of the institute is part of the platform Teachers for the Right to Decent Housing, which denounces the educational drama of minors who lose their homes.
+“Many of the students are better off here than at home –explains Joan Collet, technology teacher, while thinking about all the other projects that can complement this one–.
 But they are not very academic.
-They would spend all day here building, they loved it".
+They would spend all day here building, they have loved it”.

 A meeting space

-The objective is to gradually green the large block of concrete and sheet metal of the Salt orchards, while the students make the playground their own, football is not prioritized as much, and new student talents are discovered.
-To the diversity and complexity of the centers, in recent years the problem of heat in classrooms and playgrounds due to the effects of climate change has been added, leading to extreme situations.
-Last June, different educational centers in Girona reached 30 degrees and some teachers opted to hold classes in the playground.
+The objective is to gradually re-green the large block of concrete and sheet metal of the Salt orchards, while the students make the patio their own, football is not prioritized as much, and new student talents are also discovered.
+To the diversity and complexity of the centers, the problem of heat in classrooms and patios due to the effects of climate change has been added in recent years, leading to extreme situations.
+Last June, different educational centers in Girona reached 30 degrees and some teachers opted to hold classes in the patio.
 But not everywhere there are porches or enough shade from trees.
-“It’s very hot in the summer”, lament Maria and Hidaya in unison.
-Diago, while playing ball with his classmates, looks towards the bench and assures: “Surely we will be fine here, we will come to rest; we feel it is ours”.
+"It's very hot in summer," lament Maria and Hidaya in unison.
+Diago, while playing ball with his classmates, looks towards the bench and assures: "Surely we will be fine here, we will come to rest; we feel it is ours".

 The harvesting of reeds and the construction of panels has been one of the activities that the students have enjoyed the most.